 Each scenario requires different tactics to mitigate an opponent’s strengths and capitalize on their weaknesses.
 Here are some examples:

-- Tall and lanky fighters • A fighter needs to close the distance to mitigate the opponent’s reach advantage.
+- Tall and lanky fighters • A fighter needs to close the distance to mitigating the opponent’s reach advantage.
 If the fighter has experience with wrestling or jiu-jitsu then taking them to the ground will mitigate the opponent’s height advantage.

 - Short and stocky fighters • Tactics here may involve keeping the fight standing, based on the assumption that their strength in grappling.
 This means mitigating this threat by learning how to counter takedowns.